accurtis1/TheStreets-TextAdventure/README.md

 # The Streets

 My favorite creation to date.
 A full-fledged text adventure with several bells and whistles, much more complex than my Prison Text Adventure (with the caveat of being much more complicated and requiring much more time.
-Not to mention it's over 3,000 lines longer!).
+Not to mention it's over 3,000 lines longer!
+Which, granted, is not always a good thing).
 I also hope that it's more entertaining as it is 99% original (shout out to 'Learning Python the Hard Way' for teaching me to make a game engine).

 It is not finished by any means (lots of descriptions to be desired) but it is fully functional.
 However, there may be several bugs.
 I think I squashed most of them, but that's from a developer's point of view (which is probably super skewed).